gnu-octave/bootstrap/README.md

 At the Octave/MATLAB command prompt, type `help function-name` for more information about the function and it's input and output arguments.
 In Octave, you can also request demonstrations of function usage through examples by typing 'demo function-name` at the command prompt.

 ## Development roadmap

+* To create a function, `lm` with similar usage as `anovan`, in order to compute the design matrix and regression coefficients needed as imput to `bootcoeff` and `bootemm`.
+This addition will remove their current dependency for the Octave statistics package.
+The `lm` function will reside in the `param' folder.